khast3x/Redcloud/README.md

 * Adding templates.
 Please keep it clean, and from the creator's docker hub repository if possible.
 * Adding documentation.
 * Detailing use cases in blog articles.
 I'll add links to blog posts here, so please be sure to contact me if you make one! :v:
+* Integrating Traefik with more templates.
+I'm currently having issues with the spiderfoot and ubuntu novnc for example.
 * Typos as issues. *(no pull requests please)*

 ___